ChicagoDro/AI-Portfolio/README.md

 It is designed for employers, collaborators, and learners who want to see:

 - Clean, well-designed GenAI systems
-- Real retrieval architectures you’d build at Anthropic, Hugging Face, or OpenAI
+- Real retrieval architectures you’d build to customize responses from LLMs like ChatGpt or Grok
 - A documented roadmap showing *how* each capability was added
 - A portfolio demonstrating deep mastery, not surface-level demos

 ---

-# 🎯 Project Purpose
+# Project Purpose

 This repository is your personal **GenAI mastery journey**.